 8. Can the oil from my grease trap be recycled?

 Yes, you can decide to recycle the oil from your grease trap.
 This used oil is also called “brown grease” and is often used as biodiesel or fertilizer.
-However, according to local ordinances, brown grease cannot be used as animal food and should not be processed in an area where any animal food is produced.
+However, according to local ordinances, brown grease cannot be used as animal food.
+It should not be processed in an area where any animal food is produced.

 Many restaurant owners who want to recycle their used oil choose to partner with a company that delivers fresh oil and collects the used oil.
-It is good to remember, however, that these companies are not PPP members and are not licensed to perform the pumping of grease from your trap.
+However, it is good to remember that these companies are not PPP members and are not licensed to perform the pumping of grease from your trap.
 They can only dispose of grease.

 If you desire to have your brown grease recycled, we can collect a sample of the sludge from your trap and let you know if it is recyclable.
 In most cases, the brown grease is best disposed of in an environmentally friendly manner.

 9. What size grease trap should I install?

 The size of the grease trap you need to install is far more than a personal choice.
 The City of Jacksonville has fixed standards regarding which size and type of grease trap every business must have.
 For this reason, we suggest you consult one of our professionals to help you determine which category your business falls under.